MoldyMacaroniX/dashword.net/_src/posts/is-geometry-dash-youtube-really-that-bad.md

 I can see why.
 We all have nostalgia for those old Minecraft letsplays—before all the light-speed editing and shouting commentary took over.
 I can see why some players don't want that to happen to Geometry Dash.

 But as they say, the train has already left the station.

+The Geometry Dash community have continuously criticized (mostly on Twitter) "newgen" YouTubers.
+They cricize unresearched videos, trendjacking, and over-optimized content.